-VCFA's Title IX Coordinator is the Director of Enrollment Management.
-The Title IX Coordinator is responsible for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX.
-The Title IX Coordinator's responsibilities are outlined in greater depth below, but the Title IX Coordinator's core responsibilities include overseeing the school's response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and complaints.
-To accomplish this, subject to the exemption for confidential employees discussed below, the Title IX Coordinator must be informed of all reports and complaints raising Title IX issues, even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
-The Title IX Coordinator is available to respond to inquiries regarding violations of this policy, including sex--based discrimination or sexual misconduct, and to meet with students, employees or third parties regarding Title IX--related issues, such as issues related to the College's compliance with Title IX, response to Title IX reports or complaints, related grievance procedures, relevant patterns of conduct, or related education and prevention programs.
-The contact information for VCFA's Title IX Coordinator is:
+VCFA's Title IX Coordinators are listed below.
+They are responsible for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX.
+The Title IX Coordinators' responsibilities are outlined in greater depth below, but the core responsibilities include overseeing the school's response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and complaints.
+To accomplish this, subject to the exemption for confidential employees discussed below, the Title IX Coordinators must be informed of all reports and complaints raising Title IX issues, even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
+The Title IX Coordinators are available to respond to inquiries regarding violations of this policy, including sex--based discrimination or sexual misconduct, and to meet with students, employees or third parties regarding Title IX--related issues, such as issues related to the College's compliance with Title IX, response to Title IX reports or complaints, related grievance procedures, relevant patterns of conduct, or related education and prevention programs.
+The contact information for VCFA's Title IX Coordinators is below: